weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 sidebarweight: 25
 ---

-*Note: this guide does not yet apply to the hosted version of Weave Scope.
-It will provide a step-by-step guide to getting up and running on ECS, and familiarize readers with Weave functionality.
-To request an invitation to the Early Access Program, go [here](http://scope.weave.works/).*
+*Note: This guide does not describe how to use the hosted version of Weave Scope.
+It does however provide step-by-step instructions on how to use Weave with Amazon’s EC2 container service.

+To request an invitation to the Scope Early Access Program, please see the [Weave Scope as a service website](http://scope.weave.works/).*

 ## What You Will Build